-2.2 UNION REPRESENTATION
+2.2.
+Union Representation

-a.
+- a.
 The County recognizes and agrees to deal with designated officers and representatives of the Union on all matters relating to grievances and the interpretation of this Agreement.
-Only supervisory employees in the unit shall be permitted County-paid time off to represent supervisors on grievances.
+Employees in the unit shall be permitted Countypaid time off to represent bargaining unit employees on grievances. - b.

-b.
 A written list of the officers of the Union's Supervisor Chapter and the stewards serving each area, shall be furnished the County immediately after their designation, and the Union shall notify the County promptly of any changes of such officers or stewards.
-The officers or stewards shall not be recognized by the County until such lists or changes thereto are received by the County Executive, or his designee, and the affected department directors.

-c.
-The County shall recognize six (6) Shop Stewards - three (3) in the Department of Health and Human Services, and three (3) in the Department of Human Assistance.
-Shop stewards may represent employees across departmental lines.

-d.
-Upon request of the aggrieved supervisor, a steward as provided in Subsection c. above (or the Supervisor Chapter President) may investigate the grievance or dispute, provided it is in his area of responsibility, and assist in its presentation.
-He shall be allowed a reasonable time for this purpose during working hours without loss of pay, subject to prior notification and approval by his immediate supervisor.
-For investigations which take him physically outside his regular work area, such notification shall be on a form prescribed by the County, which will state the amount of time spent for the purpose.
-When a steward is investigating grievances within his regular work area, the prior notification and approval may be oral and the form need not be used.
-However, the steward shall accurately record on his employee time sheet all on-duty time spent investigating grievances.
-The assignment of more than one (1) steward (or the Supervisor Chapter President) on County-paid time to handle a grievance shall be subject to prior approval of the County Executive or his representative and approval shall not be unreasonably delayed or withheld.
+The officers or stewards shall not be recognized by the County until such lists or changes thereto are received by the County Executive, or designee, and the affected department directors. - c.
+The County shall recognize six (6) Stewards three (3) in the Department of Child, Family and Adult Services, and three (3) in the Department of Human Assistance.
+Stewards may represent employees across departmental lines. - d.
+Upon request of the aggrieved employee, a Steward or the Chapter President may investigate the grievance or dispute, provided it is in their area of responsibility, and assist in its presentation.
+The Chapter President or Steward shall be allowed a reasonable time for this purpose during working hours without loss of pay, subject to prior notification and approval by the immediate supervisor.
+For investigations which take the Chapter President or Steward physically outside their regular work area, such notification shall be on a form prescribed by the County, which will state the amount of time spent for the purpose.
+When the Chapter President or Steward is investigating grievances within their regular work area, the prior notification and approval may be oral and the form need not be used.
+However, the Chapter President or steward shall accurately record on their employee time sheet all on-duty time spent investigating grievances.
+The assignment of more than one (1) steward (or the Chapter President) on Countypaid time to handle a grievance shall be subject to prior approval of the County Executive or designated County representative and approval shall not be unreasonably delayed or withheld.

 e.
-The Supervisor Chapter President, if a member of the unit, shall be allowed reasonable time off for the purpose of representation under this Agreement.
-The Supervisor Chapter President may designate a recognized steward or officer to use president time for the purpose of representation under this Agreement.
+The Chapter President, if a member of the unit, shall be allowed reasonable time off for the purpose of representation under this Agreement.
+The Chapter President may designate a recognized steward or officer to use president time for the purpose of representation under this Agreement.